phuongwj/my-notes/ccp-module/day-1.md

 ### Infrastructure as a Service (IaaS)
 Designed for **Administrators**

-The basic building blocoks for Cloud IT.
+The basic building blocks for Cloud IT.
 Provides access to networking features, computers and data storage space.

 **Idea:** Don't worry about IT staff, data centers and hardware.